Azure/bicep-types-az/generated/databoxedge/microsoft.databoxedge/2020-09-01/types.md

 ## FileTriggerProperties
 ### Properties
-* **customContextTag**: string: A custom context tag typically used to correlate the trigger against its usage.
+* **customContextTag**: string {maxLength: 192}: A custom context tag typically used to correlate the trigger against its usage.
 For example, if a periodic timer trigger is intended for certain specific IoT modules in the device, the tag can be the name or the image URL of the module.
 * **sinkInfo**: [RoleSinkInfo](#rolesinkinfo) (Required): Role sink info.
 * **sourceInfo**: [FileSourceInfo](#filesourceinfo) (Required): File event source details.